 Selecting and Deselecting Tokens

-Users can select tokens by clicking or tapping them, or by using the keyboard.
+Users can select tokens by clicking them, or by using the keyboard.
 The selected tokens are then indicated.
-Users can select multiple tokens separately by holding down the CTRL key and selecting the relevant tokens, for example, by clicking them.
+Users can select multiple tokens separately by holding down the Ctrl key and clicking the relevant tokens.

 The user can add tokens to the multi-combo box and multi-input control.
 New tokens are added in the order in which they are entered.

-The user can instantly remove tokens via the keyboard, or by clicking or tapping the Remove icon .
+The user can instantly remove tokens via the keyboard, or by clicking the Remove icon.